felipethome/npm-to-latest/README.md

 **Not maintained anymore**

-Update NPM packages from the package.json file in the current folder to their latest version (not repescting semver, so caution) and save these changes.
+Update NPM packages from the package.json file in the current folder to their latest version (not respecting semver, so caution) and save these changes.
 A backup package.json file is created at each update.

 ## Requirements